LuWroblewski/TemperatureMonitorESP32/README.md

 # TemperatureMonitorESP32

 Uses an ESP32 to monitor temperature and humidity in the room, all datas stored in database.
+Automatically, the temperature and humidity are refreshed every minute.
+However, if you send a command via the serial monitor, the data will refresh immediately as well.

 If you are using Arduino IDE you need change to other branch "CodeOneFolder", IDE don't support multiples files.